-Sprint planning to deploy LTE on 800MHz spectrum by 2014Alex Wagner - Deputy Managing Editor, News Desk
+Sprint planning to deploy LTE on 800MHz spectrum by 2014Alex Wagner - Editorial Director of News and Content

 When Sprint initially announced its plans to launch a 4G LTE network, the carrier said that it'd be using its 1900MHz spectrum initially and would eventually begin taking advantage of its 800MHz spectrum that's currently in use by iDEN customers, too.
 Today Sprint offered up more details on its plans to utilize its 800MHz spectrum, saying that it plans to launch LTE service using that spectrum by 2014.
 Bob Azzi, Sprint's senior vice president of networks, said that the timing of the LTE deployment on 800MHz spectrum depends on how quickly Sprint can move the iDEN subscribers on to its CDMA Direct Connect service.
 The carrier plans to decommission 9,600 iDEN cell sites this year, which works out to about one-third of its total iDEN towers, with the rest planned for 2013.
 Sprint currently serves less than six million iDEN users.